mlynch/mlynch.github.com/_posts/2014-11-02-new-kind-of-startup.markdown

 While Kevin's team has only shipped [one failed app](http://mashable.com/2012/03/14/kevin-roses-oink-folds/), I'm sure they learned a ton about how to make the system work.

+Another interesting example is the Samwer brothers' [Rocket Internet](https://www.rocket-internet.com/).
+Billed as the "world's largest incubator," they have found success cloning successful startups and tailoring them for a non-US userbase.
+While I don't like their approach, they've shown the model can be wildly successful.

 One fascinating difference between a lab and a bootstrapped startup is while bootstrappers keep everything they make (including the responsibilities of the products they create), the "lab" does not, almost as a rule.

 For many technical founders, the goal isn't to work on one thing forever.
 Rather, it's to create lots of new products and have a diversity of problem spaces they attack.
 Many technical founders find scaling a business a lot less interesting than starting up new ones, but when they raise VC company they are left with the choice of focusing only on this one space for the next 5-10 years, or leaving and doing something else (and probably losing a good chunk of potential upside).